garrettj403/SciencePlots/README.md

 Science Plots
 =============

-*Formatting for scientific plots*
+*Format Matplotlib for scientific plotting*

 **Author:** John Garrett (https://github.com/garrettj403)

-**Description:** This repo has matplotlib styles to format plots for scientific papers/presentations/theses.
+**Description:** This repo has Matplotlib styles to format your plots for scientific papers, presentations or theses.

 **Installation:** Put the ``*.mplstyle`` files in your Matplotlib style directory.
 If you're not sure where this is, in an interactive python console type: